Sign up to our Mailing List to find out more information about our group!

 Our team is made up of six students and one supervising solicitor, all of whom have been trained to assist claimants.
 The team consists of a communication liaison officer, publicity director, legal creative director, digital outreach director, policy director and project director.

-Our social media pages:
+Check out our social media pages:

 Twitter: https://twitter.com/uol_windrush